Georgia-Southwestern-State-Univeristy/term-project-group-5/docs/final/week15-presentation-plan.md

 ## Presentation Title
-Group Five's Travel Planning Website
+CTRL + ALT + ELITE's (Group Five) Travel Planning Website

 ## Presentation Planned Structure
 The following is our plan for a 12–15 minute final presentation.
 - Introduction of project, team members, and our roles:
-    - Speaker: Quinnie Ho for project and her role
+    - Speaker: Quinnie Ho for project introduction and her role
     - Speaker: Keenan Johnson for his role
     - Speaker: Zengtao Wu for his role
 - Problem and target users